CALL TOLL FREE:

 4. Go on a walk together

 Eat slowly then go for a simple family walk together after the meal.
-Collapse on the couch immediately afterwards!
-But you’ll be amazed how much better you feel if you just incorporate a short physical activity, even if it’s a silly game of hide and seek.
+Collapse on the couch immediately afterwards and you’ll be amazed how much better you feel if you just incorporate a short physical activity, even if it’s a silly game of hide and seek.

 5. Always eat a balanced meal